AnnMarieW/HelloDash/README.md

 # HelloDash

+> Note to anyone who might be considering cloning or forking this repo:  I'm working on a major revision which will use dash>=V2.0.0, dash-bootstrap-components>=V1.0.0 and new features in the dash-bootstrap-template library.
+> The version you see here will be available by checking out the V0.0.1 tag.

 ## Dash Bootstrap Theme Explorer
 #### The Easy way to see Bootstrap themes and Plotly templates and colors in your Dash app

 #### See it at:  https://hellodash.pythonanywhere.com/

  - The __Theme Explorer App__ makes it easy to see how different Bootstrap themes, Plotly figure templates and colors will look in your Dash app.